PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 | 4                 | 8      | Critical | ruptured liver with tissue loss |     |
 | 5                 | 16     | Maximal  | total severance of aorta        |     |
 ### Alternative
-Every 1 rolled for an attack counts as a critical.
-	The lower number on a 2d20H doesn't count for the purpose of a critical.

 ### Source material: Severity
 https://en.wikipedia.org/wiki/Abbreviated_Injury_Scale